mapbox/node-pre-gyp/test/app4/README.md

 # Test app

-Demostrates an example node c++ app that depends on an external shared library.
+Demonstrates an example Node.js C++ app that depends on an external shared library.

 See the `app3` example for how to handle static libraries.